-MPVM student training is centered around required and elective courses as well as a research project.
+MPVM student education is centered around required and elective courses as well as a research project.
 Starting this year, we are phasing in our updated curriculum, where the program retains the strong courses in statistics, epidemiology, advanced epidemiology, implementation of research, and epidemiological methods, but we also expand to offer Animal/human Health Leadership, ecosystem health, and infectious disease epidemiology.
 A growing menu of annual or every-other-year elective offerings includes disease ecology, epidemiological modeling, zoonoses, risk analysis, diagnostic test evaluation, spatial epidemiology, and many others within and beyond the School of Veterinary Medicine.

 Candidates for the MPVM degree must satisfactorily complete, in residence, a total of 32 units of required coursework in epidemiology, biostatistics and research methodology (required classes and their scheduling are shown below) and a minimum of 10 units of elective courses in areas such as epidemiology, biostatistics, herd health management, animal health economics, simulation modeling, veterinary medical data management and computer applications, zoonoses and veterinary public health.
 Of the 10 units of elective courses, no more than 2 units of seminar sessions can be included.